CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 - A microcode ROM, with [todo]
 - 8 registers: instr, stack, accumulator, state, temp, envt, mem-addr, head

+The timing is broken up into macrocycles, microcycles, and nanocycles.
+Typically one instruction from the instruction graph is consumed every macrocycle.
+Each macrocycle will consist of many microcycles, one for each microinstruction stored in the microcode ROM for a given state.
+Each microcycle is 4 nanocycles.

+I may have gone a bit overboard with the clock.
+I got really anal about signal integrety.
+What happens when, for a brief moment, two parts of the CPU see different clock states (spooky circuits)?
+What happens when a latch triggers but the data isn't there yet?

+The nanocycle timing I came up with works under the principles that, during a single nanocycle, signals should become stable (no rising edge detectors), and if two adjacent nanocycles overlap a bit it's okay.
+So we have this:
+[todo: a diagram]

+The write nanocycle lets registers and external memory write to the bus(ses).
+The read cycle lets them read.
+The two microinstruction cycles are for controlling the microcode ROM.

+- Each read/write nanocycle is separated a bit, so the data bus can't thrash.
+- The two microcode nanocycles are a bit silly.
+It's so that there can be a 2-layer latch for the microcode state.
+That's needed because, if either the read or write nanocycle overlaps with the latching of the microcode lookup address (described later), the CPU can end up executing a mixture of two different microinstructions.
+- This timing is very easy to do, just a single clock downsample by 2 and a few gates.

+Which components are doing the reading and writing this microcycle is governed by the microcode ROM.
+The CPU state is packed into an address and fed into the microcode ROM.
+One bit of output per control line.

+My count so far of the control lines:
+- 6 for each full CONS-WIDTH register: a read and write signal for each type, val, and cdr parts of the register.
+- 2 for each ADDR-WIDTH register.
+- 7 for bus swizzling.
+- 1 for each bit of concrete work circuitry (add circuit, nand circuit, etc).
+- 2 for read/write from memory.
+- a couple for the microcode circuitry?

+So some number in the 50s probably.
+Large, but manageable.
+It's also very wasteful (e.g. you can't write the type and val portions of a register and also activate the type->val swizzle, as that would thrash the bus) but I'm not concerned about that right now.

+All of the registers are connected to the data bus, but the mem-addr is also connected to the memory bus.

 ## Registers and Bus Design

 - instr: holds the currently executing instruction.
 CONS-WIDTH.